The Best Tablets for Graphic Design: Our top Picks

 Cons

-XP-PEN Artist 15.6 Pro: Most Affordable Drawing Tablets for Graphic Designers
+XP-PEN Artist 15.6 Pro: Best Value for Students

 The XP-PEN Artist 15.6 Pro is our top pick thanks to its powerful features at a very affordable price.
 If you are the kind of artist who prefers a large screen, this line of tablets has got you covered with a 16-inch screen size.